16EAGLE/basemaps/README.md

 ## Map services and types

 `basemaps` supports a variety of map services and types (which can be printed using `get_maptypes()`).
-A selection is of available map types is shown below:
+A selection of available map types is shown below:

 ``` r
 basemap_magick(ext, map_service = "osm", map_type = "topographic")